Federer and Serena enjoy Sunday strolls

 "But I'm happy this time around.
 I told them if they wanted me to play Sunday, whatever, I'm fine with it.
 They took that opportunity right away."

-Williams turned her first round match against Tatishvili, a player who reached the fourth round of last year's U.S. Open, into little more than a practice session.

-Looking confident and razor-sharp on the back of a 24-match winning streak, the 2002 champion took the first set in 20 minutes, striking winners with ominous ease.
+Looking confident and razor-sharp on the back of a 24-match winning streak, 2002 champion Serena Williams took the first set against Tatishvili in 20 minutes, striking winners with ominous ease.

-"I have to say I'm always a little nervous going into first round matches at slams, but this time I wasn't as nervous as I was previously," said the 31-year-old, who has been almost unbeatable since a shock loss to Virginie Razzano in the first round here last year.
+"I have to say I'm always a little nervous going into first round matches at slams, but this time I wasn't as nervous as I was previously," said the 31-year-old, who has been almost unbeatable since a shock defeat by Virginie Razzano in the first round here last year.

 "I felt pretty safe and felt good about my game and that if I can just do what I do in practice, I'll be okay."